You may have noticed in a recent Keysearch update we are now showing the number of search results when checking the keyword difficulty.

 How Our Algorithm Sees Number of Results

-What we’ve found is that the number or results can definitely help us figure out if a keyword is fairly easy to rank.
-If a keyword has a weak to moderate top 10 and the amount of results is very low you’ll have a much better chance of pushing yourself into the top 10 than a similar keyword with a lot of competing results.
-It also helps us better understand whether those top 10 results are just there because Google needs something there, or whether Google actually finds these top 10 results very relevant to the search query.
+What we’ve found is that the number of results can definitely help us figure out if a keyword is fairly easy to rank.
+If a keyword has a weak to moderate top results, and the amount of results is very low you’ll have a much better chance of pushing yourself onto the first page than a similar keyword with a lot of competing results.
+It also helps us better understand whether those first page results are just there because Google needs something to show, or whether Google actually finds these top 10 results very relevant to the search query.

 On the other end though, the amount of results does not really help us determine if a keyword is very difficult to rank.
 There are many easy keywords with tons of results competing for the keyword.
 I know that may sound confusing so let me clarify all of this so that it makes a bit more sense.

-If the number or results is low it’s usually a good indicator that there is very little competition for a keyword.
-If the number of results are high it doesn’t really mean much for the competition.
+If the number of results is low it’s usually a good indicator that there is very little competition for a keyword.
+If the number of results is high it doesn’t really mean much for the competition.
 We factor it in a bit when the number of results gets high but not as much as we factor it in when the results are low.

 You may find certain keywords that have an extremely low number of results.
 Sometimes less than 5000 and even times under 1000.
-If you are lucky enough to come across a keyword in your niche that has some search value with such a little amount of competing results then GO FOR IT NOW!
-With these type of keywords you can usually rank very quickly as long as the top 10 aren’t insanely hard.
-Most keywords with results this low will not usually have tough competition in the top 10.
+If you are lucky enough to come across a keyword in your niche that has some search volume with such a little amount of competing results then GO FOR IT NOW!
+With these type of keywords, you can usually rank very quickly as long as the first page result URL’s aren’t insanely competitive.
+Most keywords with results this low will not usually have tough competition on the first page.

 A Good Indicator For Local

 The number of results can also be really helpful when eyeing up the competition for local keywords.
-This is because the number of results are usually much lower for local keywords.
-If you have a few keywords that are all very similar in difficulty the number of results may give you a little better insight as to which one’s will be slightly easier to get into the top 10.
-All else being equal, if the number or results are less than i’d go for the keywords with lower competing results.
+This is because the number of results is usually much lower for local keywords.
+If you have a few keywords that are all very similar in difficulty, the number of results may give you a little better insight as to which ones will be slightly easier to get onto the first page.
+All else being equal if the number of results is less than I’d go for the keywords with lower competing results.